codecurious-bln/emberginners-workshop/content/steps/step-3.md

 In this part we want to take a look how templates and route files are interconnected.
 You already returned data from your route file to a template in the previous exercise.
 But how is it displayed there?

-### Exercise: Update the sub title of the about page
+### Exercise 3c: Update the sub title of the about page

 - Open app/templates/about.hbs and find all the properties of your `model` that are displayed
 - Go back into app/routes/about.js and add the missing property to the object returned from `model() {}`